Meet My Folks

-Meet My Folks is a comedy reality television series which aired on NBC from 2002–2003 and aired in re-runs on MyNetworkTV from 2007–2008.
-Local versions of the show have aired in other countries since 2000.
+Meet My Folks is an American comedy reality television series which aired on NBC from July 22, 2002 to August 25, 2003.

 The series was apparently inspired by, but has no direct connection to, the 2000 comedy film Meet the Parents, wherein a man must seek the approval of his girlfriend's demanding parents before proposing.
 One of the film's best-known elements, a lie detector test, also figures prominently in the series.
 The film's producers, Universal Studios (now under common ownership with NBC), had at one point considered legal action over the program, specifically the title and the lie detector segment, but this did not come to fruition.

 Plot

 On this show, three bachelors spend three days with the possible "woman or man of their dreams" and her or his family in their home, with conversations and interaction intended to reveal the bachelors' character and intentions.
 The winner gets a week in Hawaii with "Miss Right," if her or his family approves.